 Partitive constructions with ἐκ and ἀπό fall into two general types: entity partitives and set partitives.

-This evening, I posted a new page on the website, providing the current table of contents of my wife and I’s in-progress reference grammar.
+I posted a new set of pages here on the website, providing the current table of contents of my wife and I’s in-progress reference grammar.